Trademark and Copyright

 How to Avoid Accidental Trademark Infringement

-Here are five steps small business owners can follow to avoid a trademark infringement lawsuit:
+Here are five steps small business owners can follow to avoid a violation of trademark and a potential infringement lawsuit:

 1. Do your research.